 The Partnership is exposed to certain market risks associated with its ongoing business operations.
 Management uses derivative financial and commodity instruments, among other things, to primarily manage commodity price risk.
 Although we use derivative financial and commodity instruments to reduce market risk associated with forecasted transactions, we do not use derivative financial and commodity instruments for speculative or trading purposes.
 The use of derivative instruments is controlled by our risk management and credit policies which govern, among other things, the derivative instruments the Partnership can use, counterparty credit limits and contract authorization limits.
-Although our commodity derivative instruments extend over a number of years, a significant portion of our commodity derivative instruments economically hedge commodity price risk during the next twelve months.
+Although our commodity derivative instruments economically hedge commodity price risk during the next twelve months.
 For additional information on the accounting for our derivative instruments, see Note 2.